JucaRei/nixos-conf/README.md

 # Nixos config for my Devices

-All thanks for matthias for providing dotfiles.
+All thanks for matthias for providing dotfiles and video for getting started with nixos.